- Affordability

 Federal Grants (need based)

 The Federal Pell Grant Program is the largest federal grant program for undergraduate students.
-Awards range from $555 to $5,550 per academic year, for either full – or part-time study.
-The Student Aid Report will tell you whether or not you are eligible to receive a Federal Pell Grant.
+Awards range from $370 to $7,395 per academic year, for either full – or part-time study.
+The FAFSA Submission Summary will tell you whether or not you are eligible to receive a Federal Pell Grant.
 It is, however, up to the Office of Financial Aid to determine the amount of your award based on federal guidelines.

 State Scholarships/Grants (need based)